probot/probot.github.io/_apps/reminders.md

 - /remind me to deploy on Oct 10
 - /remind me next Monday to review the requirements
-- /remind me that the
+- /remind me that the specs on the rotary girder need checked in 6 months